Locomotive-Ventures/wombat/README.md

 * Support for keypad for people with hearing disabilities *(already possible, just need to tweak workflows)*
 * Replace OpenAI with Amazon Bedrock.
 Due to time constraints and limitations obtaining credits this was only tested with UI and not integrated with the platform.
 * Pulling in call recordings from Twillio and storing them in S3 for future reference.
 This was not implemented due to time constraints.
 * Use of websockets to our own TTS and STT models for smooth conversation flow.
-This was not implemented due to time constraints.
+This was not implemented due to time constraints, however we did validate this option.
+If a solution like this were to go to production at scale you would need better control over the audio models and this would be the prefered option.

 ### Branding
 - All brand assets can be located in the [assets](./assets) folder.